pjakiela/ECON379/exercises/E11B-more-power.md

 We usually look for a power of at least 0.8, by which we mean that we want to probability of detecting an effect (if there is one) to be at least 0.8.
-In practice that means that we want 80 percent of the area under the red curve to be to the right of the critical value (of 1.96) of the distribution of t-statistics under the null.
+In practice that means that we want 80 percent of the area under the red curve to be to the right of the critical value (of 1.96) of the distribution of t-statistics under the null (the blue curve).
 You can see an example of this in the figure below.

 ![tPC](https://pjakiela.github.io/ECON379/exercises/E11-power/f-testsizePC.png)